microsoft/VSExtensibility/New_Extensibility_Model/Samples/RegexMatchDebugVisualizer/README.md

 }
 ```

-The `DebuggerVisualizerProvider`, instead of using the `VisualizerTarget` to request the value to the *visualizer object source*, passes the `VisualizerTarget` to the remote user control.
-This allows the remote user control to asynchronously request the collection entries without delaying the display of the visualizer UI to the user.
+Instead of using the `VisualizerTarget` directly, the `DebuggerVisualizerProvider` passes it to the remote user control so that it can asynchronously request the collection entries without delaying the display of the visualizer UI to the user.

 ```csharp
 public override Task<IRemoteUserControl> CreateVisualizerAsync(VisualizerTarget visualizerTarget, CancellationToken cancellationToken)